alberttrann/plant-disease-dataset/README.md

 1. Fraction of Correct Next Step Predictions (Accuracy proxy) Starts ~0.63 and increases rapidly to ~0.85–0.87, plateauing.

-Good learning curve — shows the model is learning effectively and not overfitting (yet).
+Good learning curve — shows the model is learning effectively and not overfitting.

 2. Number of Predictions
 Remains stable between ~30k and 32k across steps.